 The visual overload of Marrakech is exciting at first, but you’ll probably want to head to somewhere less stressful soon.
 The Marrakech medina is a notorious hunting ground for hustlers and fake ‘guides’, so keep your guard up a little.
 After a day or two, you might be ready to move on.

 Wandering the Marrakech markets is definitely a fun immersive experience, but if you actually want to buy things it is arguably better done in Essaouira, Chefchaouen, or other smaller cities, where the atmosphere is calmer and bargaining is usually more pleasant.

-Beware of scams and rip-offs
+Tip: beware of scams and rip-offs!

-The High Atlas region
+High Atlas region

 Many points of interest are scattered east of Marrakech throughout the High Atlas region.
 Among these are:

 Ait Ben Haddou.
 This ancient kasbah (fortress) and mud-brick city is not only a UNESCO world heritage site but also a popular filming location, having featured in movies like Gladiator and more recently in Game of Thrones.

 Ouarzazate is a town near Ait Ben Haddou.
 Sights here include the town’s old kasbah, and a movie studio where Morocco has often stood in for other locations such as Egypt in Hollywood movies.

 Todgha Gorge is a deep canyon in the High Atlas region offering some spectacular scenery.